 By state law, schools are required to keep on record an Emergency Medical Authorization (EMA) for each student.
 The Emergency Medical Authorization (EMA) is a critical form that is used by the Administrators and Health Office to contact parents.
 Parents are required to go online and verify/update their information each year.
-The website will open in July of 2024 and close September 30, 2024.
-Log on to the Registration Gateway at update.nwlsd.org.
-The website will require a username and password for each student in the district.
-The username is the student's district I.D. number, (the same number used for lunch and the PaySchools system), and the password will be their date of birth.
+Every family is required to update their information annually through our online Student Information System (Infinite Campus).
+Links and details are made available each summer to be completed by September of each school year.